ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ## Introduction

-This article is about a software called "Multi Router Traffic Grapher" (MRTG) that can monitor the load of network interfaces and other values on one ore more computers.
-While this article tries to be as explicative as possible due to the nature of the subject it is targeting experienced Linux users or system administrators.
+This article is about a software called "Multi Router Traffic Grapher" (MRTG), which can monitor network interface usage and other values on one or more computers.
+While this article tries to be as explanatory as possible due to the nature of the subject, it is aimed at experienced Linux users or system administrators.

-This article describe a simple installation on one server.
-In fact a small Raspberry Pi router.
+This article describes a simple installation on a server.
+In fact, a small Raspberry Pi router.
 It should be very similar with any Debian based distribution on other hardware too.

-One advantage of using [MRTG] is that it explicitly summarise the usage of network devices on daily, weekly and monthly basis in terms of **speed**.
-This is useful, if you are connected with a limited internet connection and you need to to know how fast your are.
+One advantage of using [MRTG] is that it explicitly summarizes the usage of network devices on a daily, weekly and monthly basis in terms of **speed**.
+This is useful if you are on a limited Internet connection and need to know how fast you are.

 ## Dependencies

-The [MRTG] is usually a multi server installation.
-One server can be a web server that collects and display aggregated log data.
+The [MRTG] is typically a multi-server installation.
+One server can be a web server that collects and displays aggregated log data.
 Other servers or switches can be queried via **[SNMP]**.
-For this article everything is installed on one machine.
+For this article, everything is installed on one machine.

 ### Web Server

 One dependency for [MRTG] is the web server.
-That can basically any web server.
+This can be basically any web server.
+Out of curiosity, I tested **Nginx** (speak: engine x) and it works.
-Out of curiosity I tested **Nginx** (speak: engine x) and it works.
-However in the past, when [MRTG] was created, Apache was more common.
-For this reason many guides on the web have some tricks when it comes with the usage of Apache.
-You might consider [Apache2], if you need certain features.
+However, in the past, when [MRTG] was created, Apache was more common.
+For this reason, many guides on the web have some tricks when it comes to using Apache.
+You may want to consider [Apache2] if you need specific features.

 #### Configuring of Nginx for MRTG